stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ## Overview

-In this chapter we will replace the hard-coded triangle data in the vertex shader with a _vertex buffer_.
+In this chapter we will replace the hard-coded triangle data in the vertex shader with a _vertex buffer_ (sometimes referred to as a _vertex buffer object_ or VBO).

-A vertex buffer (sometimes referred to as a _vertex buffer object_ or VBO) is used to transfer vertex data from the application to the hardware.
+We will then transfer the vertex data to a _device local_ buffer (i.e. memory on the GPU) for the optimal performance.

 This process involves the following steps:

 1. build the vertex data
 2. convert it to an interleaved NIO buffer
-3. allocate a _staging_ vertex buffer (visible to the host)
+3. allocate a _staging_ buffer (visible to the host)
 4. copy the interleaved data to this staging buffer
-5. allocate a _device local_ vertex buffer (visible to the hardware)
+5. allocate a _device local_ buffer (visible to the hardware)
 6. copy the staged data to this buffer

 We will need: